vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.

 ### Dual ADC Operations
-Airspace Ownership when ADC 2 is online, is split down the middle of the two active extended centrelines.
+Airspace Ownership when ADC West is online, is split down the middle of the two active extended centrelines.

 ## Runway Modes
 Preferred runway modes are as follows (in order of preference):